FLOSSBoxIN/FeedMe/doc/en/patches_0.x.md

 - Fix some bugs.

 # v0.13 12-5-11
-<fmc>IMPORTANT: If you have not synchronized items, please synchronize first.
+IMPORTANT: If you have not synchronized items, please synchronize first.
 And once update successfully, please clear the cache and sync again.
 - Sync manager: Custom feeds you want to sync.
 - Sync unread items which already read on other place.
 - Optimize home page speed.